Guidelines for Disability Documentation

 Documentation should include a description of current medications, auxiliary aids, assistive devices, support services, and accommodations, including their effectiveness in ameliorating the functional impact of the disability.
 Information on significant side effects from current medications that may impact the student’s academic performance is also helpful.

 Documentation should include recommendations from professionals with a history of working with the individual.
 Each recommended accommodation should include a rationale that correlates with particular functional limitations which are supported by specific assessment results, clinical observations or some other professional measure.
 Students should understand that we will consider all recommendations but that the College will ultimately determine what accommodations are appropriate and necessary.

 NOTE: If a disability is apparent and the need for requested accommodations can easily be established, additional documentation may not be needed.

-Students seeking services from Disabilities Resources should review the following:
+Students seeking services from The Office of Accessible Education should review the following:

 - In granting accommodations, Harvey Mudd College follows and abides by all applicable statutes and regulations.

 - Accommodations are provided individually, not as a package, and are based on the student’s disability, the student’s individual needs, and the provided documentation.